FLAG & LSR fact sheet

 Why calculate your FLAG emissions and removals today?

-GHG Protocol's Land Sector & Removals, standards and guidance will be finalised in 2024 and publicly released in Q1 2025
+GHG Protocol's Land Sector & Removals, standards, and guidance will be finalized in 2024 and publicly released in Q1 2025

 Ensure on-going compliance